MicrosoftDocs/learn/learn-pr/az-900/plan-manage-azure-costs/includes/4-purchase-azure-services.md

 Azure resources have a number of factors which influence their cost, depending on the type of resource or how you customize it.

 For example, with a storage account you would specify a type (such as block blob storage or table storage), a performance tier (standard or premium), and an access tier (hot, cool or archive).
-These selections apply different costs.
+These selections present different costs.

 ### Usage meters